Context & problem

-The inspiration of #givingupwaste is building up to #givingtuesday an annual day to celebrate generosity.
-Every year on the first Tuesday of December, millions of people across the globe (individuals, communities and organisations in almost 60 countries) find a way to give back and get involved in their communities.
-This year, on Tuesday 3 December, The Constellation joins this global movement with #Givingupwaste and we dindn't stop, keep up with us in #givingupwaste!
+The inspiration of #givingupwaste has building up to #givingtuesday an annual day to celebrate generosity.
+Every year on the first Tuesday of December, millions of people across the globe, find a way to give back and get involved in their communities.
+This year, on Tuesday 3 December, The Constellation joined this global movement with #Givingupwaste and we dindn't stop, keep up with us in #givingupwaste!

 And here’s some amazing perks for supporting us that you can’t live without

 you will receive our biggest gratitude and the possibility to download one of our movie postcards.

 you will receive our biggest gratitude and the possibility to download five of our movie postcards.

 you will receive our biggest gratitude and a beautiful recycled plastic handwork madeby the people from Saparua.

 Think about an extra contribution on top of the one's above to help us GIVINGUPWASTE !

 A little bit about us